Refine Population Access

 • Employees who are Nurses in New York.

-Combining properties across multiple permissions (OR)
+Combining dimensions across multiple permissions (OR)

 Let's say, you have permissions with the following member filters: